skjaveed/assignment2-Mohammed/README.md

 # ordered list

 1. Take ride from maryvelly to Kansas airport
-    1. Way
-    2. Maryvill
-    3. St Joes
+    1. Get Plane to newyork
+    2. Get out from airport
+    3. Take a cab
+    4. To new york city
-2. Los Angels
+2. New york